NJarosz/plc/README.md

 ### Contributing

-Fork the repository and create a pull request.\n Report issues via GitHub Issues.\n
+Fork the repository and create a pull request.
+Report issues via GitHub Issues.
-Ensure code follows PEP 8 and includes logging for errors.\n
+Ensure code follows PEP 8 and includes logging for errors.